-The other most common reason for the fern to be drooping is the absence of proper light.
-If you're growing it indoors, the ferns are often found growing sideways, as they're used to much less light and competition.
+The other most common reason for the fern to be drooping in the absence of proper light.
+If you’re growing it indoors, the ferns are often found growing sideways, as they’re used to much less light and competition.

 If your leaves aren’t limp, dry, or brown, then it’s not an issue.
 You need to change the location where it can get sufficient but indirect sunlight to grow straight again.